ccbs-stradl/ukb_healthoutcomes_db/README.md

 # Database creation

 Move the downloaded text files into the repository directory.
 They are expected to have the names given to them in the `wget` command (of the form `table_name.txt`).
 If the tables have different names, are in different locations, or are not available, modify the `importdata.sql` file as appropriate.

 Create the database file
 ```
 sqlite3 healthoutcomes.db
 ```

-In the `sqlite>` prompt, create the database tables and load the data:
+In the `sqlite>` prompt, create the database tables, load the data files, and create table views:

 ```
 .read createdb.sql
 .read importdata.sql
+.read viewdb.sql
 .quit
 ```

+The database has two versions of each table: storage of the underlying textual representation of the data-as-downloaded called `table_name_txt` and an interpreted view of the data called `table_name` that peforms munging like [reformat dates](https://www.sqlite.org/lang_datefunc.html) so that they can be used in database queries.

+The total size of the SQL database file is approximately 10GB.

 # Working with the data